NordicESMhub/nordicesmhub.github.io/POP.md

 ### PURPOSE:

-To connect students, researchers and citizen living in a Nordic country (Denmark, Finland, Sweden, Iceland, Estonia, Norway) so they can collaborate and share knowledge, tools and codes (climate models, tools for analyzing climate data and visualization tools) used for studying climate changes at high latitudes.
+To connect students, researchers and citizen living in Nordic countries (Denmark, Finland, Sweden, Iceland, Estonia, Norway) so they can collaborate and share knowledge, tools and codes (climate models, tools for analyzing climate data and visualization tools) used for studying climate changes at high latitudes.
 The reason is that Nordic countries are large but with few inhabitants.
 So your closest colleague (in distance and time to travel) is often located in a neighbouring country.

 ### OUTCOMES: